open-meteo/mapbox-layer/README.md

 ### Time Step Modifiers

+The modifier suffix on `current_time_` controls the rounding granularity when snapping to the nearest available time step.
+For example, `current_time_1H` rounds to the nearest hour, while `current_time_30M` rounds to the nearest 30 minutes.

 | modifier | Alteration |
 | -------- | ---------- |
 | M        | Minutes    |
 | H        | Hours      |
 | d        | Days       |
 | m        | Months     |

+## License

+This project is licensed under the [GNU General Public License v2.0](LICENSE).